 - keep your information up to date.

-- Be clear in your role profile and tell them where and when they will be needed and if you are flexible.
+- Be clear about the details.
+Tell students where and when they will be needed and how flexible you can be.
 Give examples so they can see if it will work for them.

 - Tell students what training is available and if there is room for progressing to different roles.